ai-cam/ai-cam.github.io/_reports/2025-ai-cam-annual-report-2024-2025.md

 * Reached 1,200 members of the public through AI dialogues
 * Expanded global impact via the International Computation and AI Network and the European ELIAS Alliance

+## \
+L﻿ooking forward

+Our priorities for the coming year will include:

+* Scaling our challenge-led research incubator to create a sprint-based innovation programme
+* Bridging research and real-world implementation with the launch of our AI Observatory
+* Shaping the national AI agenda with our new policy briefing series and Local Government AI Innovation Programme

 ## Download the Full Report

 The complete findings and details can be found in the [full report.](/assets/uploads/ai-cam-2025-annual-report.pdf)